 Because of this, an easy way to reduce your risk of experiencing acne outbreaks is to make sure your dead skin cells are quickly washed away from your skin, without the chance to get caught inside your hair follicles.

 There are several ways to do this.
-The most effective is to use a topical retinoid like tretinoin, which is one of several ingredients in Hers Acne.
+One of the most effective is to use a topical retinoid like tretinoin.

 Tretinoin works by speeding up your body’s skin cell turnover cycle, helping to get rid of dead skin cells at a faster rate.
 As your skin cell turnover cycle accelerates, there’s less of a chance for dead skin cells to collect inside your hair follicles and cause blockages.